elpulgardelpanda/syscrap/README.md

 The `Aggregator` is a mere supervisor for every `Aggregator.Worker`.
 It keeps alive one and only one `Aggregator.Worker` for each monitored `Target`.

-An `Aggregator.Worker` supervises several `Aggregator.Metric` processes.
+An `Aggregator.Worker` supervises several `Aggregator.Wrapper` processes.
 Every `Aggregator.Worker` gets an open connection from the SSH application, and passes it to its children `Aggregator.Wrapper`.
 Each `Aggregator.Worker` will keep an open connection to its monitored `Target`, and recreate it if gets lost.